Lemon Bundt Cake With Lemon Glaze

 Boost the lemony goodness by using both the zest and juice of very fresh lemons.
 If Meyer lemons are in season, you can use them in place of regular lemons in this cake, for a sweet, slightly floral aromatic flavor.

-For the moistest bundt cake, use a combination of fats like milk, cream and butter.
+For the moistest Bundt cake, use a combination of fats like milk, cream and butter.
 Also, avoid overbaking, as it will lead to a dry cake.

 More Foxes Love Lemons Favorites

-Frosted Bundt Cake
+Lemon Bundt Cake Recipe

 Ingredients